 When selecting an MDM platform, there are multiple factors to consider.
-Do thorough research so you don’t waste time with a UEM/MDM platform that is not a long-term fit.
+Do thorough research so you don’t waste resources with a UEM/MDM platform that is not a long-term fit.

-At TRG, our managed mobility services team has partnered with 5,000+ industry-leading organizations to help them create and support seamless mobility management experiences on a global scale.
-Schedule a time to chat about your UEM/MDM platform options and find the right solution for your business.
+At TRG, our managed mobility services team has partnered with more than 5,000 industry-leading organizations to help them create and support seamless mobility management experiences on a global scale.
+Schedule a time to discuss your UEM/MDM platform options and find the right solution for your business.

 TRG is a global managed solutions provider focused on mobility, point of sale and payments.
 With facilities across the United States, Canada and Europe, we provide the most comprehensive suite of lifecycle management services – from warehouse to boardroom and deployment to retirement.
 Our mission is to Make Technology Simple, helping customers accelerate projects, drive application success, improve employee/customer experience and maximize ROI.
 We’re relentless in our drive to find innovative, effective ways to enhance customer operations and challenge conventional thinking along the way.
 Learn more about why The Difference Is Us at www.trgsolutions.com.